ehsannowroozi/SecureFedDrone/README.md

 Unlike traditional centralized approaches, SecureFedDrone allows drones to train models locally and share only model updates, thereby preserving data privacy and reducing communication overhead.
 At the same time, it introduces a robust and multi-layered defense mechanism capable of detecting and mitigating Byzantine attacks, which are particularly challenging due to their stealthy nature and ability to mimic legitimate updates.

-This repository contains the full implementation corresponding to the research paper:
+This repository contains the full implementation corresponding to the research paper: XXXXX
-👉

 ## 2. Motivation and Problem Statement
 ### 2.1 Challenges in Multi-Drone Systems